 Diet | birds, bird eggs, lizards, snake eggs |

-Central American milk snake is a species of kingsnake that are found in North and Central American regions of the world.
-Milk snakes are found in forested areas, near swamps, rocky slopes and beaches.
-They have smooth, shiny scales predominantly of red, black and white colors.
+Central American milk snake is a species of kingsnake that is found in the North and Central American regions of the world.
+Milk snakes are found in forested areas, near swamps, rocky slopes, and beaches.
+They have smooth, shiny scales predominantly of red, black, and white colors.

 Scientific Name | Lamproletis micropholis |